Dick Fitzgerald (Australian footballer)

-Dick Fitzgerald (14 March 1889 – 12 January 1957) was an Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).
+Dick "Tiny" Fitzgerald (14 March 1889 – 12 January 1957) was an Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

+Fitzgerald made his debut with South Melbourne in 1913 alongside his Lake Rovers Football Club teammate, Stan Hiskins in round one.

-Fitzgerald was recruited from the Lake Rovers Football Club in the Ovens and Murray Football League.
+Fitzgerald played with Corowa in 1914 and then returned to the Lake Rovers Football Club in the Ovens and Murray Football League and remained with them during world War One.
+He later coached Balldale.